-&lt;sup>1 Refer to Section 3.1 for a description of the Yuba River basin from its headwaters to the confluence with the Feather River, a description of the Feather River basin from the Yuba River to the Sacramento River; and for information regarding the drainage area and the hydraulic retention time (i.e., flushing rate) of New Bullards Bar reservoir.
+1 Refer to Section 3.1 of this Exhibit E for a description of the Yuba River basin from its headwaters to the confluence with the Feather River, a description of the Feather River basin from the Yuba River to the Sacramento River; and for information regarding the drainage area and the hydraulic retention time (i.e., flushing rate) of New Bullards Bar reservoir.

-&lt;sup>2 Refer to Table 2.1-2 for information regarding the volume, surface area, depth and shoreline length of New Bullards Bar Reservoir, Our House Diversion Dam impoundment and Log Cabin Diversion Dam impoundment.
+Refer to Table 2.1-2 of this Exhibit E for information regarding the volume, surface area, depth and shoreline length of New Bullards Bar Reservoir, Our House Diversion Dam impoundment and Log Cabin Diversion Dam impoundment.
 The substrate in each reservoir is composed of bolder, cobble, gravel, sand and silt.